dokkabae/Portfolio/README.md

 # Personal Portfolio
 **Author:** Ian du Toit
 ---
 ---

 ## Declaration
 - All code is my own.
-This website was made using React, Vite and NodeJS
+This website was designed by me and built using React.